 Many restaurants are already setting up small allotments.
 We work closely with Björlanda prästgård and buy all our eggs from there and in apple season we also make must.
 It's nice to be able to give something back.

 While we're talking about greenery – do you have a local favourite oasis?

-The manor Råda säteri (just outside Gothenburg) has literally exploded with greenery and all the gardens and farming around there.
-It's a very nice place with a café, the garden Gerbianska trädgården and nearby lake.
+The manor Råda säteri (just outside of Gothenburg) has literally exploded with greenery and all the gardens and farming around there.
+It's a very nice place with a café, the garden Gerbianska trädgården and a nearby lake.

 Other restaurants going green on their roofs are for example Taverna Averna on Tredje Långgatan, Clarion Hotel Post's restaurants vRå and Norda, but also the Gothenburg opera.
 They have beehives, honey production and solar cells.